xapple/gefes/README.md

 ## Context:

 As you know almost all microbes living in natural environments can't be isolated or cultured easily.
-So instead, we go and do shotgun metagenomic sampling.
-We take a glass of water from a lake, do a total DNA extraction and insert the solution into a high-throughput sequencer.
+So instead, we go and perform shotgun metagenomic sampling by taking a glass of water from a lake, operating a total DNA extraction and inserting the solution into a high-throughput sequencer.
 As a result, we receive a file full of short DNA reads each coming (statistically) from a different microbe.

-It's quite different from when you are able to isolate a bacterium such as E. Coli.
-In that case, your DNA reads are coming from random locations of the chromosome, but they are all originating from a copy of the same genome.
+It's quite different from when you are able to isolate a bacterium and grow it such as E. Coli.
+In that case, your DNA reads are coming from random locations of the E. Coli chromosome, but they are all originating from a copy of the same genome.
 This makes it easy to pieces things together afterwards.

 What we have as starting data in our case is more messy.
 Every DNA read is potentially coming from a different species.
 Plus, the fragments are really short and only span a fraction of a typical microbial gene.

 How do we put the reads together to make genomes ?
 How are we going to figure out which short sequence was coming from which species ?
 This is what `gefes` is supposed to help with.

 Many objects common to any analysis such as a "FASTQ file pair", a "Sample", a "Aggregate of Samples", a "Sequence quality checker", an "Assembly", a "Read mapper", a "Contig binner", etc. are provided.
-In addition you will find routines for sending these objects through well-known algorithms such as Sickle, Ray, Bowtie, etc. Lots of other functionality is also present such as a multitude of visualization in `matplotlib` and other things such as the ability to automatically distribute the computation on a network of computers (via SLURM).
+In addition you will find routines for sending these objects through well-known algorithms such as Sickle, Ray, Bowtie, etc. Lots of other functionality is also present such as a multitude of visualization in `matplotlib` and other things such as the ability to automatically distribute the computation on a network of computers (via the SLURM queuing system).

 ## Overview: